preciofishbone/OmniaDocsG2/blocks/html-script/index.rst

 ****************
 Note that if any default content is added, and if editing is not allowed as set on the WRITE tab (see above) nothing can be added or edited in Write mode.

-To add HTML code in Write mode, if it is allowed, click "ADD CONTENT".
+To add HTML code in Write mode, if it is allowed, click ADD CONTENT.

 .. image:: html-add-content-new.png